 Meanderings During The Merry Month Of May

 Mashatu trees, monkeys and the magic of the bush awaited us on our second evening at Molema Bush Camp (managed and run by Tuli Wilderness for the local community) in the Tuli block.
-Rustic, down to earth and basic was exactly what we were expecting.
-We pitched our tents, set the table, lit the candles and with sighs of pleasure grinned and counted ourselves lucky to be there.
+Rustic, down-to-earth, and basic was exactly what we were expecting.
+We pitched our tents, set the table, lit the candles, and, with sighs of pleasure, grinned and counted ourselves lucky to be there.

-The Moroccan Lamb Tagine was fragrantly spiced and flavours of North Africa filled the balmy air.
+The Moroccan Lamb Tagine was fragrantly spiced, and flavours of North Africa filled the balmy air.
 Our campfire burnt well into the night as we sipped our coffees and broffies (coffee with a good dash of Brandy).
-Later, once we’d run out of conversation, we settled into our chairs and started listening to the night sounds and only then did we spot the fireflies.
+Later, once we’d run out of conversation, we settled into our chairs and started listening to the night sounds, and only then did we spot the fireflies.

-Tuli is renowned for its geographical features — Solomon's Wall by the Motloutse River at the southwestern corner of the Tuli Block, as well as for its location near the Tswapong and Lepokole Hills where the ancestors of the San people left traces of their rock paintings.
-The Tuli is readily accessible by road from South Africa and all the major cities in Botswana.[2]
+Tuli is renowned for its geographical features — Solomon's Wall by the Motloutse River at the southwestern corner of the Tuli Block — as well as for its location near the Tswapong and Lepokole Hills, where the ancestors of the San people left traces of their rock paintings.
+The Tuli is readily accessible by road from South Africa and all the major cities in Botswana.

 Tuli Wilderness